How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Plantagenet is a key name to include in a Mount Barker wine itinerary, offering visitors a direct connection to the region’s wine heritage.
 Galafrey Wines is another worthwhile stop for those interested in family-run, cool-climate producers.
 The appeal is not only the wine but the sense of place: gravelly soils, big skies, old vineyards and cellar doors that feel connected to the landscape around them.

 For something casual, Mount Barker Country Bakery is a favourite stop for anyone travelling through the Great Southern.
-Get a coffee and one of their incredible house-made pies for a quintessential road-trip meal, and take some pastries home with you for later.
+Get a coffee and one of their excellent house-made pies for a classic road-trip meal, and take some pastries home with you for later.

 Mount Barker offers easy access to two of the Great Southern’s most impressive inland landscapes: the Porongurup Range and the Stirling Range.
 Mondurup Reserve is another local natural attraction worth considering, particularly for visitors interested in wildflowers, gentle walks and a quieter nature experience close to town.